 - The controller only supports one virtual router.
 If Router name is not specified, the controller takes the first virtual router in the list.

-To do so, go to Controller->Firewall Network->Vendor Integration->Firewall, select the Transit VPC ID, Firewall Instance ID.
-For the Firewall Vendor Type, select “Generic”.
+To do so, go to Controller > Firewall Network > Vendor Integration > Firewall, select the Transit VPC/VNet ID, Firewall Instance ID.
+For the Firewall Vendor Type, select Generic.
 This effectively removes the Controller integration.

-From your firewall console, remove interfaces, zone, virtual router, policies, api admin role and api administrator.
+From your firewall console, remove the interfaces, zone, virtual router, policies, api admin role and api administrator.

 - Set up a connection from the firewall to Panorama.
 Log in to the firewall, select Device > Setup, and edit the Panorama Settings.
 In the Panorama Servers fields, enter the IP addresses of the Panorama management server.
 Click OK and Commit.

-- Go back to Panorama –> Managed Devices –> Summary, check the device should show “Connected”.
+- Go back to Panorama > Managed Devices > Summary and mark the checkbox for the device which should show “Connected.”

 Port 3978 also needs to be allowed on the firewall side.
-After 4.7, newly launched firewalls through the AVX controller will handle this, but for existing firewalls, the user need to do it by himself/herself.
+After 4.7, newly launched firewalls through the AVX Controller will handle this, but for existing firewalls, the user need to do it manually.